Today we go on a castle tour with Dan. He has been giving tours for four years after being let go from his previous job. He is happier now.

 We saw a display of cheese.
 Smoked cheese was beautifully braided.
 Large circular cheeses were aged and packaged in pig bladders.
 The ultimate zero waste solution.

 The next castle was Bran Castle.
-It was made popular because an image similar was placed on the front of cover of Bram Stoker’s Dracula.
+It was made popular because an image similar was placed on the front cover of Bram Stoker’s Dracula.

 Stoker even used a local name Dracul which means evil.
 How sad to be saddled with that name!